FbW-E01/Team7_space_game/README.md

     2. set initial space worm location

-    3.function to change the direction of space worm with "if" and "if else" statements
+    3. function to change the direction of space worm with "if" and "if else" statements

     4. set the starting position of the space worm to the center